programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Here is the final version of my image inside GIMP after doing all of these steps.
 I click "File" -> "Export," and I type "beauvray.png" as the name before unselecting all .png filetype export options (to make a simple file), choosing "16bpc GRAYA" for 16-bit grayscale with alpha, and turning off compression (setting the value to 0) in order to have the highest quality export possible.

-{% include figure.html filename="teach-history-and-languages-with-strategy-game-3.png" alt="Mont Beuvray ready for import after editing in GIMP" caption="Mont Beauvray ready for import after editing in GIMP" %}
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-03.png" alt="Mont Beuvray ready for import after editing in GIMP" caption="Figure 3.
+Mont Beauvray ready for import after editing in GIMP" %}

 After clicking "Export," we are ready to advance to the next step, that is, actually importing the heightmap into Atlas.

-4. Import the topographic map image into Atlas.
+4\.
+Import the topographic map image into Atlas.

 Now that you have chosen a historical scenario to recreate, found a topographic map to import, and edited the topographic map image in GIMP, importing your topography into Atlas will be easy: